 Only a few Jews had the temerity to hide underground under terrifying conditions.

-Imagine the Polish winter with heavy rain, several centimeters of snow, the hole flooded with water but you have to stay there until the night comes.
+Imagine the Polish winter with heavy rain, several centimeter of snow, the hole flooded with water but you have to stay there until the night comes.
 Too dangerous to go out during the day.
 To have to dig another hole, while you have been wet and frozen for more than 12 hours.
-Where to find strength?
+Where to find strength ?
+But they did !

-The choking summer when you are 6 people to hide in 2 cubic meters “like herrings”.
+The choking summer when you are 6 people hiding in 2 cubic meters “like herrings”.

 No one to give you the least daily ration of food.
-You have to go seek for it, often far and only at night, to find crumbs or peels of potatoes.
+You have to go seek for it, often far and only at night, to find crumbs or potato peels.
 When you find some…

 No doctor when you are sick.
 Leeches for the sole remedy.
 To live covered with vermin.
 To see yourself and your loved ones thin to the point of being able to stretch your skin.

-Fearing at every moment to be discovered not only by the Germans, but also by the Polish partisans, your own neighbors who did not hesitate to denounce you.
+Fearing at every moment to be discovered not only by the Germans, but also by some Polish partisans, your own neighbours sometimes, who did not hesitate to denounce you or worse…

 They had a lot of courage these young men who supported their families to save them at all costs !

-This is the story of my father, Herszele/Heniek Kesselman”l.
+This is the story of my father, Herschele/Heniek Kesselman z”l.

-In the early weeks of 1943, he’s been helped by Kaczmarek who left potatoes in his garden and locked up his dog at night.
-But the situation being too dangerous for the Kesselmans and the Kaczmareks, it was necessary to completely disappear from the surface of the earth.
+In the early weeks of 1943, he’s been helped by the old Mr Kaczmarek who left potatoes in his garden and locked up his dog at night so it would not bark.
+But the situation becoming too dangerous for the Kesselmans and the Kaczmareks, it was necessary to completely disappear from the surface of earth.
 This is how my family lived underground permanently, buried alive.
 Only my father and his little brother Alek z”l went out at night to find potato peels for 6 people.